 The ATO is the sprint everyone resources.
 ConMon is the monthly marathon that quietly loses authorizations.
-Software helps — but only with the parts that aren't the hard parts.
+Continuous monitoring software and tools help with scans, POA&M workflow, inventory drift, and evidence tracking — but only when a human owns the cadence.

 The cadence your tooling has to support — and where software helps vs where you're on the hook.